 Welcome to Baqilodge

-This website is being updated and it is taking longer than I expected to do it!
+This website is being updated and it is taking me longer than I expected it to!
 Please be patient and check back often for updates.
 September 2018

 where we love

 (We will be continuing to edit and add material to this new website over the next few months.
 We hope you enjoy seeing our dogs).

 I am proud to be a dog breeder.
 The number of dogs I own and care for on my property is between 10 and 20.
 The numbers fluctuate because of puppies, young dogs that go to live with other kennel associates to be exhibited in conformation for periods of time, and old dogs who sadly pass on to Rainbow Bridge.

 My dogs have the best of both worlds.
 They have human one-on-one time – playing, training, socialisation and house time.
 They also have a dog world – where they live in packs and play in packs.
 Sadly not all dogs have the opportunity of their own species’ social world – not just another dog or dogs to play with occasionally in the park, but a pack or group of dogs that live together and interact with each other on a daily basis – a ‘dog family’.
 Some people would have us believe that a dog has to have human attention and interaction 100 percent of the time for the dog to be happy and contented.
 Well that might make some owners feel good, but the truth is that even though dogs enjoy human company and even thrive in human company, company of their own species is a special place for them.